-Easter is the time for creativity, crafting, and designing.
-Whether it’s dyeing Easter eggs, making decorations or filling Easter nests – bright colours and homemade crafts are the highlights at Easter time for young and old alike.
+Easter is a great time for getting creative as well as designing and crafting new things.Making crafts with lots of bright colours at Easter time is great fun for young and old alike.
+There is so much choice such as dyeing Easter eggs, making decorations or filling Easter nests.
 Children particularly enjoy being creative and crafting.
-We have put together a few simple but modern DIY Easter craft ideas that you can do with your children.
+We have put together a few simple but creative DIY Easter craft ideas that you can do with your children.

-You will find cute Easter logos and templates for our craft ideas on our craft sheet.
+You will find Easter themed designs and templates for our craft ideas on our craft sheet.

 Salt dough is a staple craft material.
 It is versatile, quick and offers many design possibilities.
-For this year’s DIY Easter crafts with the children, we show you how to make stylish eggs out of salt dough.
-The decorative Easter eggs look great on a bouquet or in an Easter nest.
+We will show you how to make some stylish eggs out of salt dough.
+This craft idea is great fun for children.
+These decorative Easter eggs look great on a bouquet or in an Easter nest.

 2 cups of flour